ncbi-nlp/bluebert/README.md

 ## <a name="pubmed"></a>Preprocessed PubMed text

-We provide [preprocessed PubMed texts](https://ftp.ncbi.nlm.nih.gov/pub/lu/Suppl/NCBI-BERT/pubmed_uncased_sentence_nltk.txt.tar.gz) that was used to pre-train the NCBI BERT models.
+We provide [preprocessed PubMed texts](https://ftp.ncbi.nlm.nih.gov/pub/lu/Suppl/NCBI-BERT/pubmed_uncased_sentence_nltk.txt.tar.gz) that were used to pre-train the NCBI BERT models.
 The corpus contains ~4000M words extracted from the [PubMed ASCII code version](https://www.ncbi.nlm.nih.gov/research/bionlp/APIs/BioC-PubMed/).
-To preprocess the corpus, we
+Other operations include

-*  lowercase the text
+*  lowercasing the text
-*  remove speical chars `\x00`-`\x7F`
+*  removing speical chars `\x00`-`\x7F`
-*  tokenize the text using the [NLTK Treebank tokenizer](https://www.nltk.org/_modules/nltk/tokenize/treebank.html)
+*  tokenizing the text using the [NLTK Treebank tokenizer](https://www.nltk.org/_modules/nltk/tokenize/treebank.html)

 Below is a code snippet for more details.